 Depreciation starts once an asset is available for use, when it is in the location and condition necessary for it to be capable of operating in the manner intended by management.
-Depreciation of an assets ceases at the earlier of the date that the asset is classified as held for sale (in accordance with the standard of GRAP on Non-current Assets Held for Sale and Discontinued Operations) and the date the asset is derecognised.

 Carrying amount

 The carrying amount is the cost price / fair value amount after deducting any accumulated depreciation and accumulated impairment losses.
 The carrying amount of an asset is the amount included in the statement of financial position.